liza183/vizbrick/README.md

 # Introduction

 **VizBrick** (https://github.com/liza183/vizbrick) is a web-based tool with a graphical user interface that helps users to create Brick models (https://brickschema.org/) for their building datasets more easily in an interactive way, without having to know the detailed syntax of RDF TTL(Terse RDF Triple Language) that is used to describe Brick models.
-In this tutorial, we explain how to create a Brick model using **VizBrick** with the *Ecobee* building dataset (link).
+In this tutorial, we explain how to create a Brick model using **VizBrick** with the *Ecobee* building dataset (https://bbd.labworks.org/ds/bbd/ecobee).

 # Installation & how to run